 Midfielder Roger Espinoza began his professional career in Kansas City (2008-2012) before moving abroad to join Wigan Athletic (2013-14) in England.
 He returned to Sporting KC in January 2015, becoming one of only three players currently under contract with MLS to have appeared in an Olympic Games and two or more FIFA World Cups.
-He started 20 matches for Sporting KC during an injury-shortened 2015 season, recording a goal and five assists.
+Espinoza started 20 matches for Sporting KC during an injury-shortened 2015 season, recording a goal and five assists, and has been a regular staple of the club's midfield in 2016.

 In his final season with Sporting KC, Espinoza was an MLS All-Star and helped the club win the 2012 Lamar Hunt U.S. Open Cup.
 In the 2011 and 2012 seasons combined (including playoffs), Espinoza ranked fifth among MLS players with 358 duels won and seventh with 128 tackles won.
 Among MLS midfielders, he ranked sixth with 134 interceptions over those two campaigns.